 - Gynecological treatments.
 Tissue damage from gynecologic surgeries, such as hysterectomy or cancer surgery, may affect the ability to have an orgasm.

-- Medications.
-Many prescription and nonprescription medications can inhibit orgasm, including blood pressure medications, antipsychotic drugs, antihistamines and antidepressants — particularly selective serotonin reuptake inhibitors (SSRIs).
+- Medicines.
+Many prescription and nonprescription medications can inhibit orgasm, including blood pressure medicines, antipsychotic medicines, antihistamines and antidepressants — particularly selective serotonin reuptake inhibitors (SSRIs).

 - Alcohol and smoking.
 Alcohol suppresses the nervous system and may hamper the ability to have an orgasm.
 Smoking can limit blood flow to your sexual organs, affecting your ability to have an orgasm.